“No one should tell you the end of your story when you have only just started.”

 Rush, Clap, Jack was a trilogy of short plays which street crime, gangs and life choices.
 It presented scenes of dilemma and conflict, challenging the audience to interact with the characters.
 Written by Dawn Garrigan.
 Directed by Kate Holdom.

 This important project raised awareness of homophobia and racial bullying.
-Through structured devising sessions, a group of lesbian, gay and bisexual young people worked with a writer and theatre practitioner to produce this drama based on their experiences in school.
-Originally written by Dawn Garrigan & Alex Cooke.
-Originally directed by Kate Holdom.
+Through structured devising sessions, a group of lesbian, gay and bisexual young people worked with the company to produce this drama.
+Written by Dawn Garrigan & Alex Cooke.